rootsandberries/CMU_Workshops/osf/index.md

 #####Please complete the following activities prior to the workshop.

+#####1.
 Register for an OSF Account

-1. ...
-2. ...
+* Go to the [OSF Home Page](https://osf.io/) and click on the green Sign Up button in the upper righthand corner.
+* Create a free account using your CMU email address.
+* **Note: Confirmation emails may not arrive until hours after your initial registration so please do this well in advance of the workshop.**

+#####2.
 Download the exercise files

-1. ...
+* Click here to download a zip file of the files we'll be using in the workshop.
+* Decompress the folder and save it to your Desktop for easy access.

+#####3.
 Complete this pre-workshop survey

+* Please complete this brief pre-workshop survey no later than June ??

 ---